raphaelramosds/raphaelramosds/README.md

 ### 2. Hobbies :brain:

 I enjoy to figure out things I got questions mainly when these affairs have related to coding, economy and estatistics.
-Hence, I have a good time with PDFs and articles over the World Economic Forum (I literally recommend this one) and watch some videos on youtube that can distract me haha.
+Hence, I have a good time with PDFs and articles over the World Economic Forum (I literally recommend this one).

 ### 3. A little but strong sentence :heart: